laurentpayot/floweret/README.md

 >
 > unchecked(<type\>)

-If you do not want the object returned by a typed function to be type-checked (because it means the value is accessed via an [ES6 proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) (Object, Array) or subclassed (Set, Map)) you can use the `unchecked` type:
+If you do not want the object returned by a typed function to be type-checked (because it means the value is accessed via an [ES6 proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) (Object, Array) or is subclassed (Set, Map)) you can use the `unchecked` type:

 ```coffee
 import { fn, Any } from 'floweret'